-Net carbohydrate is a carbohydrate that is subtracted from the fibre.
+Net carbohydrate is a carbohydrate that is subtracted from fiber.

 Let’s use 150 grams of cabbage as an example here.

-There are 6.7g of total carbohydrates and 1.3g of fibre in 150 grams of cabbage.
+There are 6.7g of total carbohydrates and 1.3g of fiber in 150 grams of cabbage.

 So you end up with 5.4g of net carbs.

-When starting the diet the ketogenic diet is difficult to stay within the net carbohydrate limits.
+When starting the diet ketogenic diet is difficult to stay within the net carbohydrate limits.

-So now I present to you my 13 favourite ketogenic recipes!
+So now I present to you my 13 favorite ketogenic recipes!